RosettaCommons/demos/public/relax_around_chemically_bound_ligand/README.md

 KEYWORDS: LIGANDS INTERFACES STRUCTURE_PREDICTION

 This document was originally written by Andrew Leaver-Fay, and completed, expanded and modified for Doxygen by Ron Jacak.
-It was later modified during documentation XRW 2016 by Parisa Hosseinzadeh and Vikram K. Mulligan (vmullig@uw.edu) to enable automatic testing and to ensure compatibility.
+It was later modified during documentation XRW 2016 by Parisa Hosseinzadeh and Vikram K. Mulligan (vmullig@u.washington.edu) to enable automatic testing and to ensure compatibility.

 # Quick Guide
 1. Create parameter files for the ligand, and modified residue (if one doesn't already exist)